B-Selin/recipe-blog/README.md

 The code is organized using the MVC pattern - the routes define endpoints which call controller actions that interact with database models and render views to be sent back to the client.

 Security is handled through sessions and authentication middleware.
-User passwords are securely hashed before storing in the database.

 The app is deployed live on Heroku with MongoDB Atlas hosting the cloud database.

-Some future enhancements include adding categories, image uploads, social features, and custom API endpoints.
+Some future enhancements include adding categories, image uploads, and multiple ingredient search.
 ## Technologies Used

 [![Express](https://img.shields.io/badge/Express-000000?style=for-the-badge&logo=express&logoColor=white)](https://expressjs.com/)